AlySnyder/alys-awesome-tech-blog/README.md

 # alys-awesome-tech-blog
-My tech blog is a full application where developers can publish their blog posts and comment on other developers’ posts as well
+My tech blog is a place where developers can publish their blog posts and comment on other developers’ posts as well